 Note:

 Ingredients are compounds used to manufacture your beverage.
-It also includes binders, colors, filler, flavors, and excipients.
+It also includes binders, colors, fillers, flavors, and excipients.

-The ingredients are listed in descending order of predominance and preceded with the term “ingredients”
+The ingredients are listed in descending order of predominance and preceded by the term “ingredients”

 Note: If your beverage is a dietary supplement, you must list the source of the dietary ingredients along with the ingredients.